 At MyData in the Netherlands, we co-hosted with Waag the workshop: "A closer look at data governance and the European data strategy: the Data Governance Act & the Data Act", during which we analyzed the EC's Inception Impact Assessment Document.

-The European Commission’s Regulatory Scrutiny Board issues a negative opinion on the impact assessment for the Data Act.
-According to the internal review process, the Commission’s report falls short, first, in providing sufficient clarity on the purpose and scope of the initiative as well as on its relation with other initiatives in the field.
-Second, it lacks clarity on the precise design and content for policy options, in particular around the notion of fairness and public interest.
-Finally, the internal report does not sufficiently highlight the envisaged costs and benefits of the new measures as well as the difference in view between various categories of stakeholders.
+The European Commission’s Regulatory Scrutiny Board issued a negative opinion on the impact assessment of the Data Act.
+According to the internal review process, the Commission’s report falls short, first, in providing sufficient clarity on the purpose and scope of the initiative and its relation with other initiatives in the field.
+Second, it lacks clarity on policy options' precise design and content, particularly regarding fairness and public interest.
+Finally, the internal report does not sufficiently highlight the envisaged costs and benefits of the new measures and the difference in view between various categories of stakeholders.

 The Government of the Netherlands publishes a non-paper on the upcoming Data Act.
-The Dutch non-paper is the only document shared by a Member State prior to the publication of the Commission proposal.
-This is a strong signal that not all Member States are necessarily aligned with the Commission’s regulatory ambitions.
+The Dutch non-paper is the only document shared by a Member State before the publication of the Commission proposal, a strong signal that not all Member States are necessarily aligned with the Commission’s regulatory ambitions.

-The document voices significant concerns towards binding data transfer obligations for business-to-business situations and business-to-government situations.
+The document expresses significant concerns about binding data transfer obligations for business-to-business situations and business-to-government situations.
 Instead, it calls for the development of effective market incentives.

 A first look at the issues that shape the discussion about the upcoming Data Act, the second legislative element of the Commission's European Data Strategy.

-We submit our feedback to the European Commission’s roadmap consultation on the Data Act & amended rules on the legal protection of databases.
-In our feedback, we discuss the proposal from a perspective that acknowledges public interest data use, and the fundamental role played by Open Data and Open Access Commons data sharing in the overall data ecosystems.
-It is important to complement the market-based approach to data sharing with a perspective that acknowledges a societal perspective of data governance, rooted in public interest data use and individual end-users rights.
+We submitted our feedback to the European Commission’s roadmap consultation on the Data Act & amended rules on the legal protection of databases.
+In our feedback, we discussed the proposal from a perspective acknowledging public interest data use and the fundamental role that Open Data and Open Access Commons data sharing plays in the overall data ecosystems.
+It is important to complement the market-based approach to data sharing with a perspective that acknowledges a societal perspective of data governance rooted in public interest data use and individual end-users rights.